-Late-Arrival Spoiler Warning: All spoilers for Homestuck have been left unmarked.
-Homestuck is freely available and there's no barrier to reading it, save for its sheer length, so every single spoiler tag has been removed on every page; even visiting the character index contains spoilers.
+Late-Arrival Spoiler Warning: Due to the complex and rapidly changing nature of Homestuck, there is no reliable way to determine what information constitutes a spoiler, and what doesn't.
+Therefore, all spoilers for Homestuck have been left unmarked; even the character index contains spoilers.
+Homestuck is freely available and there's no barrier to reading it, save for its sheer length.
 To fully enjoy the experience, it is highly suggested you read the whole comic before visiting any of the following links.
 You Have Been Warned.
 Good luck.

 > Gather articles of supplemental data related to Homestuck.> Study cast dossier.

 > Fondly regard coronation.